 When someone smiles and it doesn’t show in their eyes and it’s not a Duchenne Smile, the smile is usually thought of as fake.
 However, the smile is usually just considered a polite smile that can communicate social pleasantness.

 How to Smize

-The important thing about the smize is that it combines elements of the Duchenne smile with something less than a full smile with the mouth.
-Here’s how to pull it off.
+So what is a smize?
+A smize combines elements of the Duchenne smile with something less than a full smile with the mouth.
+Here’s how to smize, step by step.

-- Position: The smize is also about the position of your head, neck and shoulders.
+The smize is also about the position of your head, neck, and shoulders.
 Elongate your neck by pulling your shoulders down and imagining your head is being pulled up by a string.

 Practice these both in the mirror and with friends until you are confident in your smize.
 Then it’s time to take this show on the road.

 A smize is not an everyday expression.
 It’s got its own special time and place to be used.
 Here are some occasions when you should be smizing.